Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the SRA Code of Conduct provisions on undertakings in practical scenarios.
-When revising, focus on:
+For SQE2, you are required to understand the SRA Code of Conduct provisions on undertakings in practical scenarios, with a focus on the following syllabus points:

 • The definition and nature of an undertaking under the SRA Code of Conduct